-Update: Effective January 15, 2012 MasterCard's Acquirer Brand Volume Fee increased from 0.12% to 0.13%.
 This assessment applies to consumer and business credit volume on transactions of $1,000 or greater.
-This assessment does not apply to signature debit transactions regardless of size.
+This assessment does not apply to signature debt transactions regardless of size.

 - .01% - Digital Enablement Fee - Effective January 2015, MasterCard will begin charging a Digital Enablement Fee.
 This fee will be assessed on MasterCard card-not-present sales volume involving signature debit, consumer credit and commercial credit transactions.

 - $0.0195 - Network Access and Brand Usage Fee (NABU)